sud0n1m/iamnotaprogrammer.com/_posts/2018-07-22-Principles.md

 3. Give without expecting anything in return.
 4. Breaking News < Analysis & Magazines < Books.
 If you spend your time keeping up with breaking news, you won't understand topics deeply.
 5. Learn just enough so that you can start doing.
 The quicker you get your hands dirty, the quicker you are to solving a problem.
+6. When a task can be done by a computer more reliably, and with less effort, take the time up front to make it work.